NoUsername10/Solax-Developer-API-for-Home-assistant/README.md

 Automatically discovers authorized plants and devices, creates per-device sensors, and provides a system-wide overview with total sensors.
 Requires no YAML configuration or template sensors.

+If a local Modbus setup is not an option for your physical layout (or not working), this is the cleanest and reliable cloud-connected implementation available for SolaX hardware that gives you the same amount of sensors.

-Great if you want a feature-rich, read-safe Developer API integration for SolaX residential and C&I systems in Home Assistant.
+Great if you want a feature-rich, read-safe SolaX Developer API integration for SolaX residential and C&I systems in Home Assistant.
 Supports inverters, batteries, meters, EV chargers, and confirmed EMS systems where available.

 ## ✨ Features in short